TOI-1634 b: an Ultra-Short Period Keystone Planet Sitting Inside the M Dwarf Radius Valley: Discussion

 \subsubsection{Search for transit timing variations}

-We also conduct a search for transit timing variations (TTVs) by fitting the individual TESS transits in the detrended \texttt{PDCSAP} light curve.
+We also conduct a search for transit timing variations (TTVs) by fitting the individual TESS transits in the detrended \texttt{PDCSAP} light curve and then select high S/N seeing-limited transits from Figure~\ref{fig:sg1}.
 We apply a transit model with all model parameters fixed other than the time of mid-transit.
-We fit the 20 TESS transits separately and achieve a typical precision on the individual transit times of 4.4 minutes.
-We find that the deviation of the individual transit times from a linear ephemeris is consistent with a flat line and shows a low rms of approximately 30 seconds.
+We fit the 20 TESS and 11 seeing-limited transits separately and achieve typical photometric precisions on the individual transit times of 4.4 and 7.5 minutes, respectively.
+We find that the deviation of the individual transit times from a linear ephemeris is consistent with a flat line and shows a low rms of approximately 30 seconds in the TESS transits, which are of comparatively higher quality.
 We conclude that \name{} b shows no evidence for TTVs.